 Additionally, the acidic pH of the pool is highly corrosive, which may further lead to the breakdown of the pool equipment.

-Acidic pH can also tear off the pool liner, which is quite expensive to restore.
-Therefore, it is essential to maintain the pH level of the pool.
+Acidic pH can also degrade the pool liner, which is quite expensive to restore.
+Therefore, it is essential to raise the pH level of the pool.

 This will help restore the pH level, which helps improve the longevity of the